 It should be noted that the cutlery included in this set is rubbish, I’d suggest getting a better set of cutlery.

-Let’s fact it, the British basically run on tea, so a kettle is vital!
+Let’s face it, the British basically run on tea, so a kettle is vital!

 A kettle is probably a bit of a luxury if you’re hiking and worried about weight, but personally I always camp with a kettle in tow!